-Mac users are often faced with compatibility issues when it comes to choosing the best 3D rendering software.
-That’s because not every company always develops a macOS counterpart for their windows-based 3D rendering software.
+Mac users are often faced with compatibility issues when it comes to choosing the best 3D rendering software. and CAD programs.
+That’s because not every company always develops a macOS counterpart for their Windows-based 3D rendering software.
 This could be troublesome if you happen to be a Mac user, although not really if you know which 3D rendering software has macOS compatibility.

-While most popular 3D rendering titles such as Blender, Maya, etc. Do have a macOS version, there are a few software that exclusively runs on windows-based operating systems.
+While most popular 3D rendering titles such as Blender, Maya, etc. Do have a macOS version, there are a few software that exclusively run on Windows-based operating systems.
 To save you the trouble of finding macOS-compatible 3D rendering software, we’ve handpicked 11 of the best 3D software for your Mac.
 Now, let’s get into it straight away.

 Autodesk Maya has considered the ultimate 3D rendering software in 3D space.
 Over the years, it has become one of the industry standards of 3D rendering.
 For example, you decide to take an online or offline course on 3D rendering, there’s a good chance your tutor will ask you to install Maya on your Mac.
 Also, if you decide to make a career out of 3D rendering, most jobs will demand a strong command over Maya.
 Such immense popularity is because of the consistent service that Maya has provided to the 3D industry.
 While improving the software with every update, Autodesk has managed to integrate more and more Mudbox tools (another 3D-rendering software by Autodesk) into Maya.
 This has increased the overall versatility of the software dramatically.